Thank you for your message. We will contact you shortly.

 You may request a free copy of the “Two is Greater than One” research study to learn more about the potential benefits of a diversified portfolio that includes municipal bonds.

 All investment income generated by the portfolio was considered to be reinvested annually, along with the after-tax proceeds of an arbitrarily assumed 20% annualized turnover rate.
 The allocation between the two assets was allowed to roam within a 1% band around its target before rebalancing.
 No provision was made for investment fees or commissions.
-Investment income was taxed at the historically appropriate rate for an individual with $100,000 in taxable income in year 2017 dollars.
-Net capital gains taxes, if any, were deducted at the rate appropriate for the period.
-At the end of 2017, the portfolios were fully liquidated to recognize the existing tax liability.
+Investment income was taxed at the historically appropriate rate for an individual with $100,000 in taxable income in year 2020 dollars; net capital gains taxes, if any, were deducted at the rate appropriate for the period.
+At the end of 2020, the portfolios were fully liquidated to recognize the existing tax liability.
+Different economic periods and different assumptions, such as tax rate, will have different results.

-This study was based on historical data gathered from sources Nuveen Asset Management considers to be reliable and consistent.
-The Methodology applied and results produced by this study indicate past investment performance of market indices over the 1998 - 2017 time period exclusively and in no way should be considered representative of the past performance of any Nuveen Asset Management product or predictive of future investment expectations and performance for the municipal market or Nuveen Asset Management products.
+This study was based on historical data gathered from sources we consider to be reliable and consistent.
+The methodology applied and results produced by this study indicate past investment performance of market indices over the 01 Jan 2001 – 31 Dec 2020 time period exclusively and in no way should be considered representative of the past performance of any investment product or predictive of future investment expectations and performance for the municipal market or investment products.
+Investors should consult with their financial professionals before making any tax or investment decisions.

-In particular, municipal bond rates during the early portion of the 20-year period were far higher than current municipal rates, and returns for municipal bonds going forward will likely be far less than those shown in the chart.
 The various types of investments presented involve different types of risk.
-As shown in the above graph, stocks provided both higher returns and greater volatility than municipal bonds.
-Municipal and corporate bonds each involve the individual credit risk of the municipal or corporate borrower and the general interest rate risk of lower bond prices due to rising interest rates.
-While treasuries are backed by the full faith and credit of the U.S. Government as to the timely payment of principal and interest, these securities are also subject to interest rate risk.
+Equities can provide higher returns but also have greater volatility than municipal bonds.
+Municipal and corporate bonds include the individual credit risk of the municipal or corporate borrower and the general interest rate risk of lower bond prices due to rising interest rates.
+While Treasuries are backed by the full faith and credit of the U.S. Government as to the timely payment of principal and interest, these securities are also subject to interest rate risk.

 Asset class related risks